Everyone is Online All the Time

 The architectural logic of web and mobile apps is shifting.
 Real-time content push is fast becoming the norm.
 Twitter, probably more than any Internet player, has contributed to raising the real-time expectations of users.

 Real-time content brings new challenges.
 It lays bare any data processing latency for all to see.
-With this, a new set of technologies is emerging to complement the traditional request/respond and batch data processing approaches commonly used in Internet products.
+With this, a new set of technologies is emerging to complement the traditional request/response and batch data processing approaches commonly used in Internet products.
 Event-driven architectures and data stream processing are becoming mandatory to handle the low latency, high volume demands of today’s digital world.

 Oceans of Moving Data, Immediate Insight, Faster Decision-making

 Mobile technology has opened up new ways to deliver experiences to people based on their in-the-moment context – whether it’s shopping, traveling, or simply relaxing at home.
 For users, this shift means an opportunity to get more out of whatever they are doing; for advertisers, it’s a chance to influence audience behavior at just the right moment.
-But, tracking the context of a large number of users and delivering the right experience at the right moment is a formidable computing challenge.
+However, tracking the context of a large number of users and delivering the right experience at the right moment is a formidable computing challenge.

 New Internet Devices Create New Data Signals

 Real-time data signals will not all be generated by people.
-Increasingly, sensors and other devices not traditionally associated with the Internet (such as appliances, HVAC control systems, and smart power meters) will be hooked to the Internet to transmit real-time data streams.
+Increasingly, sensors and other devices not traditionally associated with the Internet (such as appliances, HVAC control systems, and smart power meters) will be hooked into the Internet to transmit real-time data streams.
 We envision an entire new space of real-time applications emerging to take advantage of the data and physical world control that these new Internet-connected devices will provide.

 The Need for Agility and Cost Efficiency